CiscoDevNet/terraform-aws-cdo-sdc/README.md

 # Secure Device Connector Terraform module

 Secure Device Connector (SDC) is a proxy for communications between the devices and CDO.
 When onboarding a device to CDO using device credentials, CDO considers it a best practice to download and deploy a Secure Device Connector (SDC) in your network to proxy communications between the devices and CDO.
-However, if you prefer, you can enable a device to receive direct communications through its outside interface from CDO.
 Adaptive Security Appliances (ASAs), FDM-managed devices, Firepower Management Centers (FMCs), Secure Firewall Cloud Native devices, and SSH and IOS devices, can all be onboarded to CDO using an SDC.

 Use this Terraform module if you wish to deploy the SDC in your AWS VPC.